TheSinOfGreed/TheSinOfGreed/README.md

   <li>First item</li>
   <li>Second item</li>
 </ul>
-Specialized in TypeScript and C# language, node.js, browser mechanics, client & server & static rendering and front-end optimalization.
+Specialized in <strong>TypeScript</strong> and C# language, node.js, browser mechanics, client & server & static rendering and front-end optimalization.
 Personally a fan of the history of wars and history in general.

 <br>